mgechev/blog.mgechev.com/_drafts/vr-as-an-ide.md

       new Promise((resolve, reject) =>
         readFile(path, (error, content) => error ? reject(error) : resolve(content.toString())))
   }, (error: string, path: string) => console.error(error, path));
   return formatContext(project);
 };
 ```

+All we need to do is to create a new instance of the `ProjectSymbols` class by providing a TypeScript program, a host (`ResourceResolver`) and a logger to its constructor.

+In the end of the `parse` method we transform the project with the function `formatContext`.

-### Transforms
+## Transforms

-After we have the symbols of our project, we want to extract the ASTs of the templates of the components into the same object structure and transform it to a form convenient for code generation.
+After we have the symbols of the project, we need to extract the ASTs of the templates of the components and transform it to a form convenient for code generation.

-Here are the signatures of the methods used for this phase and the interfaces of their output:
+Here are the signatures of the methods used for the phase of AST transformation, and the interfaces of their output:

 ```typescript
 export interface Module {